kaiaai/firmware/libraries/LDS/README.md

 - for Neato XV11 use [this board](https://github.com/makerspet/pcb/tree/main/neato_delta_adapter)
 - for 3irobotix Delta-2A, -2B, -2C PRO, -2D, -2G use [this board](https://github.com/makerspet/pcb/tree/main/neato_delta_adapter)

+### ESP32 Modules
+- When using the ESP32 WROVER board, it's worth using pins 32 and 33 instead of pins 16 and 17, which are used for QSPI
+- When using the YD ESP32-S3, consider the default TX1, RX1 GPIO15 and GPIO16 pins and change the example code to `HardwareSerial LidarSerial(1);`

 ## Performance Notes
-- currently Delta-2A, -2B, -2G exhibit mysterioius fixed pattern noise
+- currently Delta-2A, -2B, -2G exhibit mysterious fixed pattern noise
   - this noise does NOT show when using 3irobotix development kit, so it should be fix-able (somehow)
   - so far I haven't heard back from 3irobotix support.

 ## Release notes

+## v0.5.5
+- compilation bugfix

 ## v0.5.4
 - added CAMSENSE X1